 Uses of Lemongrass Oil

-- Make a refreshing foot bath.
+• Make a refreshing foot bath.
 Add two drops to a bowl of warm water, and soak your feet for 10 minutes.
-If your feet are aching, add two tablespoons of Epsom salts.11
+If your feet are aching, add 2 tablespoons of Epsom salts.11

-- Make a massage oil by mixing it withsweet almond or jojoba oil.12
+• Make a massage oil by mixing it with sweet almond oil.12

-- Kill your pet's fleas and lice by spraying diluted lemongrass oil all over his coat.
-You can also soak his collar in it, add it to his final rinse after shampooing, or spray it on his bedding.13
+• Kill your dog's fleas and lice by spraying diluted lemongrass oil all over his coat.
+You can also soak his collar in it, add it to his final rinse after shampooing, or spray it on his bedding.13 Do not use lemongrass oil on your cat, however, as it can be very toxic to felines, and even cause liver damage to them over a period of time.

 Composition of Lemongrass Oil

-The main compounds of lemongrass oil are geranyl acetate, myrcene, nerol, citronellal, terpineol, methyl heptenone, dipentene, geraniol, neral, farnesol, limonene, and citral.
-These are known to have antifungal, antiseptic, insecticidal, and counterirritant properties.14, 15
+Lemongrass oil's main compounds include are geranyl acetate, geraniol, myrcene, nerol, myrcene, citronellal, terpineol, methyl heptenone, terpineol, dipentene, geraniol, neral, farnesol, limonene, and citral and farnesol.14 These are known to have antifungal, antiseptic, insecticidal and counterirritant properties.15,16

 Citral is known for its antimicrobial effects, and can help kill or suppress the growth of bacteria and fungi.
-It's said that lemongrass oil's quality is generally determined by its citral content.16
+It's said that lemongrass oil's quality is generally determined by its citral content.17 Limonene, another one of lemongrass' beneficial compounds, is known for helping reduce inflammation and kill bacteria.18,19

 Benefits of Lemongrass Oil

-Lemongrass oil has analgesic, antimicrobial, antiseptic, carminative, astringent, antipyretic, fungicidal, bactericidal, and antidepressant properties,18 making it one of the most versatile and health-promoting essential oils.
+Lemongrass oil has analgesic, antimicrobial, antiseptic, carminative, astringent, antipyretic, fungicidal, bactericidal, and antidepressant properties,20 making it one of the most versatile and health-promoting essential oils.
 It works well for:

-- Inflammation — Lemongrass is an analgesic that can help reduce pain and inflammation, which can lead to many chronic diseases.
-According to a 2005 study by Dr. Sue Chao, lemongrass oil is one of the top six essential oils with anti-inflammatory properties.19
+• Inflammation — Lemongrass is an analgesic that can help reduce pain and inflammation, which can lead to many chronic diseases.
+Sue Chao, an essential oil researcher, also noted that lemongrass oil is one of the top six essential oils with anti-inflammatory benefits.21

-- Hair problems — If you're struggling with hair loss, oily hair, and other scalp conditions, lemongrass oil may be beneficial, as it can help strengthen your hair follicles.
-Just apply a diluted solution onto your scalp, and then rinse out.20
+• Hair problems — If you're struggling with hair loss, oily hair and other scalp conditions, lemongrass oil may be beneficial, as it can help strengthen your hair follicles.
+Just apply a diluted solution onto your scalp, and then rinse out.22

-- Infections — Lemongrass can help kill both internal and external bacterial and fungal infections, such as ringworm and athlete's foot.21 In a 2008 study from the Weber State University in Utah, it was found that out of 91 essential oils tested, lemongrass ranked highest in inhibitory activity against methicillin-resistant Staphylococcus aureus (MRSA) infection.22
+• Infections — Lemongrass can help kill both internal and external bacterial and fungal infections, such as ringworm and athlete's foot.23 In a 2008 study at Weber State University in Utah, it was found that out of 91 essential oils tested, lemongrass ranked highest in inhibitory activity against methicillin-resistant Staphylococcus aureus (MRSA) infection.24

-- Fever — The antipyretic effect of lemongrass oil helps bring down very high fever, especially when it is beginning to reach dangerous levels.23
+• Fever — The antipyretic effect of lemongrass oil helps bring down very high fever, especially when it is beginning to reach dangerous levels.25

-- Digestive issues — A diluted lemongrass mixture may assist in facilitating nutrient assimilation and boosts the functioning of the digestive system, which is helpful alleviating bowel problems and digestive disorders.24 It may also prevent the formation of excessive gas and increases urination, which helps eliminate toxins from the body.
+• Digestive issues — A diluted lemongrass mixture may assist in facilitating nutrient assimilation and boosts the functioning of the digestive system, which is helpful alleviating bowel problems and digestive disorders.26 It may also prevent the formation of excessive gas and increases urination, which helps eliminate toxins from the body.

 Lemongrass oil sold in the market today is made via steam distillation.
 But if you have lemongrass growing in your backyard, you can easily make this oil by infusing it with another carrier oil.
-Here's a simple method from Herbs and Oils Expert:25
+Here's a simple method from EHow:27

 How Does Lemongrass Oil Work?

-Lemongrass oil is a tonic that may influence and help keep the systems in your body working properly, including the respiratory, digestive, nervous, and excretory systems.
-It also allows nutrients to be absorbed into the body, which helps keep your immune system strong and robust.26
+Lemongrass oil is a tonic that may influence and help keep the systems in your body working properly, including the respiratory, digestive, nervous and excretory systems.
+It also allows nutrients to be absorbed into the body, which helps keep your immune system strong and robust.28

 For internal health ailments, such as digestive issues, lemongrass oil can be taken internally in a diluted form.
 However, I do not recommend taking this oil orally without the supervision of a qualified health care provider.